A Perfect Fall Meal

 Braised Chicken with Apple Cider, Apples, Pears & Mustard

-The recipe calls for using hard cider, which is alcoholic, but I used fresh sweet apple cider because that's what I had and to be honest, I misread the recipe.
-I'm not sure why they say don't use fresh apple cider, the recipe turned out great.
+The recipe calls for using hard cider, which is alcoholic, but I used fresh sweet apple cider because that's what I had.
+To be honest, I misread the recipe.
+I'm not sure why they say don't use fresh apple cider; the recipe turned out great.

 Braised Chicken with Apples and Pears